Archaeoastronomy and Stonehenge: Later theories

 An observation published in 2017 notes that the mean average diameter of the moon and the Earth might be drawn in the diameters of the stone and Earth circles at Stonehenge.
 Though this overlap could be coincidental, the same ratio between the size of the moon and the Earth is also seen in the size of the Earthwork at Stonehenge and the nearby circle at Durrington Walls.

 Although Stonehenge has become an increasingly popular destination during the summer solstice, with 20,000 people visiting in 2005, scholars have developed growing evidence that indicates prehistoric people visited the site only during the winter solstice.
-The only megalithic monuments in the British Isles to contain a clear, compelling solar alignment are Maeshowe, which famously faces the winter solstice sunrise.
+The only megalithic monuments in the British Isles to contain a clear, compelling solar alignment are Newgrange and Maeshowe, which both face the winter solstice sunrise.

 The most recent evidence supporting the theory of winter visits includes bones and teeth from pigs which were slaughtered at nearby Durrington Walls, their age at death indicating that they were slaughtered either in December or January every year.
 Mike Parker Pearson of the University of Sheffield has said in 2005, "We have no evidence that anyone was in the landscape in summer."
 Later on, in light of more recent research and findings, Mike Pearson reconsidered arguing that it is "reasonable to assume that they came to celebrate the midsummer solstice as well as the midwinter solstice".